-Patricia Stamper for DC Council At-Large
+Patricia Stamper for Chairman of DC Council

 A DC educator and community leader committed to serving all eight wards — and protecting the future of children in our public schools.